joshualevineit/first-virtual-machine/README.md

 <br />

 <h3>STEP 5</h3>
-<strong>Under Instance details,</strong> enter VM1 for the Virtual machine name, and choose your respective region.
-For this example, choose Windows 10 Pro, version 21H2 - x64 Gen2 for your image.
-Leave the other options as is.
+Under <strong>Instance details</strong> give your VM a name, I chose VM1.
+Next, choose your respective region.
+Then for this example, I I I chose Windows 10 Pro, version 21H2 - x64 Gen2 for your image.
 The size and pricing in this tutorial is only shown as an example.
 Size availability and pricing are dependent on your region and subscription.
+Leave the other options as is and continue to the next step.
 <p>
 <br>
 <img src="https://i.imgur.com/Uc5v6dJ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>